April 29, 2025

 What are film credits?

 Film credits outline people's roles in creating a movie or television show.
-You can show them at the beginning or end of a show, and give thanks to the people who worked on it.
+You can display them at the beginning (opening credits) or end (closing credits) of a production, giving recognition to the people who contributed to its creation.

 Film credits differ slightly depending on when you show them: